 11. Stroll through Main Street Park

-One of my favorite spots in DUMBO for its breathtaking views is Main Street Park, one of the best parks in New York.
-With the Brooklyn Bridge on one side, the Manhattan Bridge on the other the Manhattan Bridge, and in front of the East River and the Financial District skyline.
-You won't be able to stop taking pictures!
+One of my favorite places in DUMBO for its breathtaking views is Main Street Park, one of the best parks in New York.
+With the Brooklyn Bridge on one side, the Manhattan Bridge on the other and the East River and the Financial District skyline in front, you won't be able to stop taking pictures!

-But, to tell you the truth, I don't just like it for this reason but also because here is Jane's Carousel, an authentic 1920's carousel that was restored to its original splendor and has been part of the Brooklyn landscape since the 80's when it was brought from Ohio.
+But, to tell the truth, I not only like it for this reason but also because here is Jane's Carousel, an authentic 1920's carousel that was restored to its original splendor and has been part of the Brooklyn landscape since the 80's when it was brought from Ohio.

 Main Street Park with kids

 Another plan to do in Brooklyn during your visit, especially between August and October, is to rent a kayak to navigate the East River.
 You can find more information on the official website.
 If you are looking for more special plans like this one, don't miss this list with the must-do experiences in New York.

 12. Check out the Brooklyn Flea Market

-If you love flea markets but travel to New York in winter, at this time of the year this space is transformed into Winter Flea, a flea market of antiques, crafts, and food that opens between November and March.
+If you love flea markets but travel to New York in winter, at this time of year this space is transformed into Winter Flea, a flea market of antiques, crafts and food that opens between November and March.
 Shopaholics, here you will find the best things to buy in New York.

 Why I like this flea market

-This is not your typical flea market where items are just piled up in a pile, but there is a careful presentation that draws the eye to the stalls to tempt you to take a unique souvenir home, either for yourself or for your family.
-You can find such unique things!
+This is not your typical flea market where objects are piled up without rhyme or reason, but there is a careful presentation that attracts the eye to the stalls to tempt you to take a unique souvenir home, either for you or for your family.
+There are unique things!

-If you don't leave here with a super cool vintage jacket, you'll leave with a full, happy stomach.
-Here you'll sample some of the best tacos, hot dogs, lobster rolls, and Sicilian cannoli in New York.
+If you don't leave here with a super cool vintage jacket, you'll leave with a full stomach.
+Here you'll sample some of the best tacos, hot dogs, lobster rolls and Sicilian cannoli in New York.
 It's one of the best places to eat in Brooklyn.